HITB-CyberWeek/proctf-2019/writeups/polyfill/polyfill.md

 IDX - tree index.
 There are 31 trees for various allocation sizes
 ```

-When dlmalloc frees some memory area, if the previous or the next chunk is free, they are merged.
+When the *dlmalloc* frees some memory area, if the previous or the next chunk is free, they are merged.
 So the dlmalloc keeps the invariant that there is no two adjacent free chunks.

-Now delete POLY1, causing merging the just freed space with the another fake free chunk we created:
+Now delete **POLY1**, causing merging the just freed space with the another fake free chunk we created:
 ```
 [S | LOGIN] [S | POLYGON_PTRS] [S | POLY0] [SOME_HEADERS | MERGED_FREE_SPACE ] [S | POLY3] [P | S | FREE_SPACE]
                                                    [ S | POLY5]
 ```

-To merge the chunks, if the one chunk is a part of the free chunks tree, the allocator should delete the node from this tree, by reparenting C1 and C2 to PP.
+To merge the chunks, if the one chunk is a part of the free chunks tree, the allocator should delete the node from this tree, by reparenting **C1** and **C2** to **PP**.

-The PP is a pointer which is controlled by attacker, so during reparenting the C1 and C2 will be written by this pointer.
+The **PP** is a pointer which is controlled by attacker, so during reparenting the **C1** and **C2** will be written by this pointer.
 This gives the memory write primitive.
-This primitive can be used to modify some value in POLYGON_PTRS array, making it pointing to the LOGIN chunk.
+This primitive can be used to modify some value in **POLYGON_PTRS** array, making it pointing to the LOGIN chunk.

-Now by creating a polygon points, the login of the current user can be overwritten by victims login and the attacker is able to see flags of other users.
+Now by creating a polygon points, the login of the current user can be overwritten by victims login and *the attacker is able to see flags of other users*.

 The sploit can be found at [/exploits/polyfill/polyfill_sploit.py](../exploits/polyfill/polyfill_sploit.py).